 This course is based on and created around Xmind 6.
 There is a new version of Xmind (version 7).
 I suggest in the video that if you are new to Xmind, you download version 6 (available on the download site) so that everything I explain on the course is compatible.
 At the end of the course you can upgrade to the new version.

 Although the vast majority of the course will be relevant to both versions there are a few interface functionality differences.
 I have a video towards the end of the course, with a basic overview of the changes and enhancements in the new version 7 so the upgrade will be slick and easy and everything you have learnt on the course will transfer nicely.

 Colin is committed to helping people have a more tranquil life - balanced, healthy, efficient and stress free.
 Whilst a seemingly insurmountable challenge - to try and balance a life in an environment human being were not designed for, there are many tools we can use to take on this challenge.

 Colin has many years of experience and understands well, the different challenges posed by the varied work and home environments.
 Colin has worked in the corporate environment, sales and marketing and IT but also knows the challenges of an entrepreneur and stay at home dad, having run his own businesses in IT, photography and health and fitness.
-A graduate in Psychology, Colin has always had a fascination with the human dilemma, a modern mind in a technological world, transported in a confused and primal body.
-By trying to understand what both parties need, the challenge of a composed, serene mind in an optimized body might be achieved.
+A graduate in Psychology from the University of London, Colin has always had a fascination with the human dilemma, a modern mind in a technological world, transported in a confused and primal body.
+By trying to understand what both parties need, the challenge of a composed, serene mind in an optimised body might be achieved.